iax7/pdfh/README.md

 [![Conventional Commits][cc-img]][cc-url]
 [![Current version][gem-img]][gem-url]

-Examine all PDF files in Look up directories, remove password (if has one), rename and copy to a new directory using regular expressions.
+Examine all PDF files in lookup directories, remove passwords (if present), rename them, and copy them to a new directory using regular expressions.

 ## Installation